NishanMano/Cryptocurrencies/README.md

 # Cryptocurrencies:

 This project is dealing with an investment bank looking to offer a new cryptocurrency investment portfolio for its customer.
-They have requested to have the numerous cryptocurrencies can be grouped to create a classification system for the new investment.
+They have requested that the numerous cryptocurrencies can be grouped to create a classification system for the new investment.
 This request doesn't really identify any known outputs, therefore we would have to use unsupervised learning to analyze a database of cryptocurrencies.

 Methods Used:
 1. Preprocess the database provided